<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=381893259123400&amp;ev=PageView&amp;noscript=1">

 Perhaps the best thing you can do to stand out in your interview is to be prepared.
 Coming into the interview calm, collected, and with confidence demonstrates your serious level of interest in the program.
 Dedicating time and attention to small details can add up quickly — like arriving early, dressing professionally, practicing good hygiene, and bringing a copy of your resume, CV, and other important documents.

-You should also come prepared with questions to ask your interviewers.
+Besides your resume, CV, transcripts, and other important documents, you should also come prepared with questions to ask your interviewers.
 This is as much of an opportunity for you to get to know them, as it is for them to get to know you.
 At the end of their questions, they will likely give you the opportunity to ask questions in return.
 This is a perfect opportunity to demonstrate your seriousness about the school and your genuine interest in the program.

 By taking the time to prepare a few questions (pro-tip: write them down beforehand and bring them with you) you gain valuable insights into the program and can spark meaningful and memorable conversation.
 Take a look at these questions to ask in a grad school interview, but be sure to ask about the things that are specifically important to you.